 Earn CME with Engaging Sessions

-The 2023 ACOG Annual Clinical & Scientific Meeting has long been a gathering of the leading experts in obstetrics and gynecology for sharing cutting-edge research, clinical best practices, and collaborative solutions to the challenges facing our community.
+The ACOG Annual Clinical & Scientific Meeting has long been the premier forum for leading experts in obstetrics and gynecology to gather to share their cutting-edge research, clinical best practices, and collaborative solutions to the challenges facing our community.

 The American College of Obstetricians and Gynecologists (ACOG) is accredited by the Accreditation Council for Continuing Medical Education (ACCME®) to provide continuing medical education for physicians.
-This live educational activity is designated for a maximum of 18.5 AMA PRA Category 1 Credits™.
-Physicians should claim only the credit commensurate with the extent of their participation in the activity.
+This live educational activity is designated for AMA PRA Category 1 Credits™.
+Total credit hours will be available in April 2026.

 Learning Objectives